Category

 Accelerators & Grants startup programs

-Accelerator programs sit in a different category than most of the directory because they typically take equity.
-The tradeoff, when it works, is real: investment plus structured access to a founder network, partner perks, and a concentrated three-month block of focus that almost nothing else in a startup's life can replicate.
+Accelerator programs sit in a different category from most of the directory because they typically take equity.
+The tradeoff, when it works, is real: investment plus structured access to a founder network, partner perks, and a concentrated cohort of focus that almost nothing else in a startup's life can replicate.
+The decision of which accelerator to apply to is less about rankings and more about where you are when you apply.

-The coverage here is deliberately narrow for now.
-Y Combinator is the benchmark most founders compare every other program to.
+Two adjacent programs round out the category.
 NVIDIA Inception operates as a non-dilutive tiered benefits program for AI and deep-tech teams rather than a cohort accelerator.
-Stripe Atlas is not an accelerator at all; it appears here because the Atlas benefits package is how most non-US founders access the same discount-and-credit bundle an accelerator provides.
+Stripe Atlas is not an accelerator at all; it appears here because the Atlas benefits package is how most non-US founders access a similar discount-and-credit bundle without taking on equity.
+Founders typically evaluate one or two cohort accelerators alongside Inception or Atlas, not all of them against each other.

 What founders typically compare